dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 How does that help racial and ethnic issues at all?
 How were other people in the situation involved?

+### Were You Standing Up For Someone?
+Or Your Personal Agenda?

 One problem I have with social justice warriors, in my personal experiences, they **used** racism to advance some other agenda, often political or just to help isolate me at work.
 If I could prove that